Dtar380/MinecraftDockerCLI/README.md

 > [!WARNING]
 > To ensure the app runs correctly, make sure the ENV you installed the app to is activated and that you are on the folder of your server project.

+### **Universal Options**
+- --no-confirm/-y: Disables confirmations via prompts and sets all confirmations to yes
+- --verbose/-v: Disables all console clears

 ### **Builder commands**
 Create:
 - Help: Create all files for the containerization.